L’egrappille / Catherine Dumora

 Catherine's 1.5 hectares of old gamay d’Auvergne sits on a west facing slope of regionally unique terroir, the typical basalt of the region here giving way to granite, schist and quartz with deposits too of calcareous matter.

-In addition to vinifying her own grapes, Catherine begun making a couple of negocée cuvees in 2021 using fruit from Minervois.
+In addition to vinifying her own grapes, Catherine begun making a couple of negocée cuvees in 2021 using fruit from Minervois grower Thierry de Marne, during a harvest in which she lost much of her domaine fruit.
+She vinified much of this fruit again in 2022, after experiencing further losses in her own vineyard.

 Having begun to remove wood from the elevage regime when still with Manu, today all of Catherine's wines are raised in fibreglass and sandstone and the sheer purity of fruit is undeniable.